karchit/s3-object-lambda-workshop/README.md

 # AWS S3 Object Lambda Workshop

 This repo contains code and instructions to build S3 Object Lambda.
-It is split into 3 branches, each containing instructions and code for a different use-case.
+It

 ### S3 and S3 Object Lambda
 S3 or Simple Storage Service provides object storage in a scalable and secure environment.